jmrozanec/cron-utils/README.md

     //parse some expression and ask descriptor for description descriptor.describe(parser.parse("*/45 * * * * *"));
-    //description will be: "Every 45 seconds"
+    //description will be: "every 45 seconds"

-    descriptor.describe(parser.parse("0 23 ? * MON-FRI *"));
+    descriptor.describe(parser.parse("0 23 ? * * 1-5 *"));
-    //description will be: "Every minute 23 every day between Monday and Friday"
+    //description will be: "every hour at minute 23 every day between Monday and Friday"